 A.R.
-10-5.
+10-4.
 May a pitcher who wants to call their own game give rather than take a signal?

 RULING: It is uncommon, but yes, as long as the pitcher complies with all aspects of Rules 10.1 and 10.2.
 Rule 10.2.2 states, "while in the pitching position and taking the signal, the pitcher must give, take or appear to take a signal.
 The signal need not come from the catcher".
-If the pitcher is wearing an arm band, by looking at it while in the pitching position, they are taking the signal.
+If the pitcher is wearing an arm band or one-way electronic communication device, by looking at it while in the pitching position, they are taking the signal.
 They may then shout the numbers to the catcher and defense, or they can shout the numbers to the catcher who can relay them visually or verbally.
-If the pitcher is not wearing an arm band, they would then need to give visual or verbal signals to the catcher, and the pitcher must then 'appear" to take the signal, perhaps by looking in to the catcher.
-Note, however, similar to the more common scenario where the pitcher receives the signal from the catcher or dugout, the pitcher may not look at their arm band, nor otherwise take or give the pitch signal, while not in the pitching position.
+If the pitcher is not wearing an arm band or one-way electronic communication device, they would then need to give visual or verbal signals to the catcher, and the pitcher must then "appear" to take the signal, perhaps by looking in to the catcher.
+Note, however, similar to the more common scenario where the pitcher receives the signal from the catcher or dugout, the pitcher may not look at their arm band or one-way electronic communication device, nor otherwise take or give the pitch signal, while not in the pitching position.
 The intent of the taking the signal rule is to allow the batter and umpire time to prepare for the pitch.

 A.R.
-10-6.
+10-5.
 The pitcher steps on the pitcher's plate with their pivot foot and has stride foot set, their hands separated, and gets the sign from the dugout.
-They then bring their hands together, pause, look to the catcher or their signal arm band and receive additional signs.
+They then bring their hands together, pause, look to the catcher or their signal arm band or one-way electronic communication device and receive additional signs.
 Is this additional apparent sign illegal?